-The combination of imidacloprid and moxidectin was administered to ferrets at 5 times the recommended dose, every 2 weeks for 4 treatments, and there was no evidence of adverse effects or undesirable clinical signs.
+The veterinary medicinal product was administered to ferrets at 5 times the recommended dose, every 2 weeks for 4 treatments, and there was no evidence of adverse effects or undesirable clinical signs.

 In case of accidental oral uptake, symptomatic treatment should be administered.
 There is no known specific antidote.
 The use of activated charcoal may be beneficial.